psbots/clauADA/README.md

 - Click load unpacked
 - Select the dist folder
 - Load the extension from the Extensions menu
-- Click the hamburger button - Settings and set up API keys for either Anthropic API or AWS Bedrock (note that the Bedrock ID should have [access to Claude models](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html))
+- Click the hamburger button - Settings and set up API keys for either Anthropic API or AWS Bedrock (note that the Bedrock ID should have [access to Claude models](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html)).
+The keys are only stored locally in the browser and used only to make Claude API calls.
+They are not sent to any other server other than Anthropic or AWS Bedrock servers.
 - You are ready to chat and run python code on the browser
 - Please note that the extension is tested only on Chrome and might not work on other browsers.